usethesource/rascal/.github/ISSUE_TEMPLATE/stable-release-manual-testing-template.md

 - [ ] Clicking links in REPL opens editors and websites
 - [ ] `rascal>1 + 1` on the REPL
 - [ ] `import IO; println("Hello Rascal!");`
+- [ ] in editor, click on use of name jumps to definition
+- [ ] jump-to-definition also works to library modules and inside library modules
+- [ ] clicking in outline jumps to editor to right position
+- [ ] syntax highlighting in editor works
+- [ ] add dependency on another project by editing `RASCAL.MF`: `Required-Libraries: |lib://otherProject|`, import a module and test the type-checker as well as the interpreter for correct resolution
+- [ ] `import demo::lang::Pico::Plugin; registerPico();` and test the editor of the example pico files (syntax highlighting, menu options)
+- [ ] open tutor view and test the search box
+- [ ] open tutor view and test browsing the documentation
+- [ ] `import demo::lang::Pico::Plugin; rascal>:edit  demo::lang::Pico::Plugin`
+- [ ] edit a .concept file, save it and watch the preview in the Tutor Preview view
+- [ ] Tutor Preview "edit" button opens the corresponding concept file of the currently visited Concept URL
+- [ ] Tutor Preview Forward/Back/Refresh buttons work